devassistant/devassistant/docs/developer_documentation/yaml_assistant_reference.rst

 ``rpm``
-  the dependency list can contain RPM packages or YUM groups (groups must begin with ``@`` and be quoted, e.g. ``"@Group name"``) ``call`` installs dependencies from snippet/another dependency section of this assistant/dependency section of superassistant.
+  the dependency list can contain RPM packages or YUM groups (groups must begin with ``@`` and be quoted, e.g. ``"@Group name"``) ``use`` / ``call`` (these two do completely same, ``call`` is obsolete and will be removed in 0.9.0) installs dependencies from snippet/another dependency section of this assistant/dependency section of superassistant.
 For example::

    dependencies:
-   - call: foo # will install dependencies from snippet "foo", section "dependencies"
+   - use: foo # will install dependencies from snippet "foo", section "dependencies"
-   - call: foo.dependencies_bar # will install dependencies from snippet "foo", section "bar"
+   - use: foo.dependencies_bar # will install dependencies from snippet "foo", section "bar"
-   - call: self.dependencies_baz # will install dependencies from section "dependencies_baz" of this assistant
+   - use: self.dependencies_baz # will install dependencies from section "dependencies_baz" of this assistant
-   - call: super.dependencies # will install dependencies from "dependencies" section of first superassistant that has such section
+   - use: super.dependencies # will install dependencies from "dependencies" section of first superassistant that has such section

 ``if``, ``else``
   conditional dependency installation.
 For more info on conditions, `Run`_ below.